 Fraudsters don’t take a break, so whether you’re shopping, posting on social media, checking emails or setting up accounts on your gadgets, take steps to protect your identity and avoid fraud.

 Increasing numbers of us are doing our shopping online, but while online shopping is convenient it does carry a higher risk of identity theft.
 This is when your account details are fraudulently used to buy goods.
 As well as causing financial loss, identity theft can affect your credit rating, impacting on your ability to buy goods and causing stress and upset.
 Protect yourself online by following the tips below.

 - BT Web Protect warns you if you are about to visit a known harmful website, so you can avoid viruses, scams and phishing attacks.
 It works whenever you are connected to your BT Smart Hub or using a BT Wi-Fi hotspot.
+You don't need to download anything, you just need to activate anything.
 Turn on BT Protect